File: Internal\HttpConnectionDispatcher.cs

 }

-if (!await EnsureConnectionStateAsync(connection, context, HttpTransportType.ServerSentEvents, supportedTransports, logScope))
+if (!await EnsureConnectionStateAsync(connection, context, HttpTransportType.ServerSentEvents, supportedTransports, logScope, options))

 {